· 19 min read

 AI’s role in climate action

 What does AI truly offer in support of the climate fight?
 Numerous commonly cited climate-positive use cases for AI are based on machine learning in general and do not necessarily require generative AI (LLM/LRMs) or AGI/ASI.
 These use cases include improved grid management, predictive maintenance, or efficiency improvements in planning and operating clean energy infrastructure.
-Generative AI specifically has been shown to assist in detecting climate misinformation (which itself has been amplified by AI) more easily, to improve the quality of geodata, or to improve the efficiency and accuracy of GHG emissions measurements and disclosures.
+Generative AI specifically has shown to be useful in detecting climate misinformation (which itself has been amplified by AI), in improving the quality of geodata, or in improving the efficiency and accuracy of GHG emissions measurements and disclosures.
 While these applications are welcome, they are neither mission-critical nor transformative.
-A recent article in Nature Climate Action hypothesizes a generative AI-enabled 3.2-5.4 Gt CO2e reduction potential of annual emissions by 2035, which would exceed the additional GHG emissions of new data centers.
+Then again, a recent article in Nature Climate Action hypothesizes a generative AI-enabled 3.2-5.4 Gt CO2e reduction potential of annual emissions by 2035, which would exceed the additional GHG emissions of new data centers.
 Unfortunately, whereas the data center’s 0.4-1.6 Gt CO2e p.a. real-world GHG emissions are rather certain, the claimed reduction potential is largely based on future AI-enabled innovations that have neither been developed nor tested yet.
-There is simply no scientific evidence to suggest that AI-led scientific advancement is actually possible within the next several years or that - even if AGI/ASI could be achieved - it would be as useful for climate mitigation as hoped.
+There is simply no scientific evidence to suggest that AI-led technological advancement is actually possible within the next several years or that - even if AGI/ASI could be achieved - it would be as useful for climate mitigation as hoped.
 The IEA recognizes a GHG emission reduction potential of ~1.4 Gt by 2035 in case of widespread adoption, without having to rely on new AI-enabled technical breakthroughs, but notes that “there is currently no momentum that could ensure the widespread adoption of these AI applications”.
-If the necessary enabling conditions are not created,the aggregate emission reduction could be marginal.
-Even if ASI were to magically deliver new breakthroughs such as fusion energy and if the pace of fusion deployment could be accelerated, this would still have a rather limited additional effect on global GHG emission reductions since it would largely cannibalize clean electricity that would otherwise have been produced by wind and solar PV.
-It is likely that the Paris Agreement would be easier to achieve had generative AI not been invented in the first place.
+If the necessary enabling conditions are not created, the aggregate emission reduction would be marginal.
+Even if ASI were to magically deliver new breakthroughs such as fusion energy and if the pace of fusion deployment could be accelerated, this would still have a rather limited additional effect on global GHG emission reductions because it would largely cannibalize clean electricity that could otherwise have been produced by wind and solar PV.
+It is likely that the Paris Agreement would be easier to achieve had generative AI not been released in the first place.

-Similarities between the AI and fossil fuel industry
+Similarities between the AI industry and the fossil fuel industry

 There are several industries, such as fossil fuels, social media, opioids, tobacco, nuclear weapons, tax avoidance, industrial lobbying etc (as well as the financial institutions and advertising agencies enabling them), where negative externalities and societal harms are obvious to well-informed observers.
-The climate movement knows the difficulty of getting a harmful, externalizing industry regulated all too well.
-The current pursuit of agentic AGI/ASI at any societal costs fits squarely within this category.
-The systemic incentive structures and the political economy behind this dynamic closely mirror those that have enabled the fossil fuel industry to resist regulation for decades, despite mounting and apparent damages and losses, alongside urgent calls for action based on scientific, ethical, and economic grounds.
+The climate movement knows the difficulty of getting a harmful negative externalities producing industry regulated all too well.
+The current pursuit of agentic AGI/ASI at any societal costs fits well within this category.
+The systemic incentive structures and the political economy behind this dynamic closely mirror those that have enabled the fossil fuel industry to resist regulation for decades - despite mounting damages and losses, alongside urgent calls for action based on scientific, ethical, and economic grounds.
 At the same time, industry lobbyism and corporate capture of the legislative process have consistently undermined attempts at effective regulation, preventing the adoption of meaningful guardrails.
 Industry-enabled disinformation campaigns and misinformation confuse public understanding about the gravity of the problem and the availability of solutions.
 Industry leaders and nation-states, convinced they must race ahead, operate under the perceived logic of a prisoner’s dilemma, where the only rational way to win appears to be defection.
-They don’t realize that in reality, they are faced with a coordination problem, where the rational way to “win” requires cooperative collective action.
-Voluntary, self-imposed constraints are insufficient, as they would simply encourage bad actors to race ahead.
+They don’t realize that in reality, they are faced with a coordination problem, where everyone could lose and the actual rational choice is cooperative collective action.
+Voluntary, self-imposed constraints are insufficient as they would simply encourage bad actors to race ahead.
 What’s needed are binding international agreements and effective regulatory guardrails, alongside well-designed policies that internalize externalities and align economic incentives with societal welfare.
 Company leaders, investors and influencers who advocate for accelerating the development of agentic general intelligence, while resisting effective regulation, are behaving no less recklessly and irresponsibly as fossil fuel advocates and climate science denialists.

 Not a technology problem but an information problem

-Progressive movements and policymakers must remain clear-eyed about both the promises and dystopian warnings surrounding AI based on realistic timelines.
-AI should serve, not derail, the climate agenda, and its role warrants the same scrutiny as any other proposed solution.
+Progressive movements and policymakers need to remain clear-eyed about both the promises and dangers of AI based on realistic timelines.
+AI should serve, not derail, the climate agenda, and its role warrants the same scrutiny as any other proposed technical solution.
 The main obstacles to rapid decarbonization are neither technological nor computational.
-It is unlikely that AGI/ASI (should it emerge one day and “volunteer” to help humanity) could be capable of resolving the political gridlock or of eliminating the need to replace fossil fuel technologies, much less address fundamental structural problems like market failures, disproportionate cost of capital in developing countries, or perverse economic incentives.
-AGI/ASI agents are unlikely to have the capacity, authority or motivation to solve the problems of overindebtedness, reduce wealth inequality, restore tax equity, mobilize additional public financing, develop Just Transition schemes or invent revolutionary climate solution technologies that are not available yet.
-The factor that actually determines the pace of decarbonization is the pace of climate solution deployment and political support in the real world.
-After all, both the climate crisis and the “AI crisis” are essentially problems of information quality and political will: progress depends on successfully conveying to the general public and policymakers a science- and reality-based understanding about the gravity of the problem, the feasibility of the solutions, and the true costs and benefits of action versus inaction.
+It is unlikely that AGI/ASI (should it emerge one day and “volunteer” to help humanity) would be capable of resolving the political gridlock or eliminating the need to replace fossil fuel technologies, much less address fundamental structural problems like market failures, disproportionate cost of capital in developing countries, or perverse economic incentives.
+Future AGI/ASI agents are unlikely to have the capacity, authority and/or motivation to solve complex societal problems and, for example, reduce wealth inequality, restore tax equity, mobilize additional public financing, develop Just Transition schemes or invent revolutionary climate solution technologies that are not available yet.
+The factor which primarily determines the pace of decarbonization is the pace of climate solution deployment and political support in the real world to this end.
+After all, both the climate crisis and the “AI crisis” are essentially problems of information quality and political will: progress depends on successfully conveying to the general public and policymakers a science- and reality-based understanding about the gravity of the problem, the feasibility of solutions, and the true costs and benefits of action versus inaction.
 According to the IEA’s WEO 2023, a majority of the technologies needed to reduce a majority of the world’s GHG emissions—solar PV, wind power, electrification, and energy storage—are already commercially available.
 These solutions continue to become more cost-effective, even without the regulatory support that would be needed to internalize the societal costs of fossil fuel pollution into market prices and accelerate the transition.
-The pace of decarbonization remains below its potential not for lack of innovation, or AGI/ASI, but due to misaligned economic incentives, widespread fossil fuel-funded misinformation and science denial, and the political capture of democracies by fossil fuel interests.
-Whether we are working to mitigate the catastrophic risks of unrestrained AI or fossil fuel use, civil society’s demand for effective international cooperation and regulatory guardrails are essential to safeguarding humanity’s future.
+The pace of decarbonization remains below its potential not for lack of technology or innovation (or AGI/ASI), but due to misaligned economic incentives, widespread fossil fuel-funded misinformation and science denial, and the political capture of democracies by fossil fuel interests.

-Conclusion: A future that nobody wants is not worth it
+Conclusion: A future that most people cannot want is not worth it

-As a society, we are racing towards a dystopian AI-future that nobody really wants, except for sociopathic business owners and CEOs, who have long dreamed of replacing their human employees with a tireless, obedient, cheap digital workforce.
-While it is difficult to voluntarily slow down the pace of AI progress without an internationally coordinated effort, the uncritical promotion of generative AI/AGI/ASI as a potent climate solution technology risks legitimizing the unrestrained (and completely unnecessary) growth of an industry that is causing immense societal and environmental harm at the worst possible time.
-In the middle of a climate crisis we have not to deal with an AI crisis, too.
-The naive vision of post-scarcity abundance represents more wishful thinking than an outcome that is remotely feasible or desirable.
-This is especially true when considering the current unequal distribution of wealth and access to AI ownership, as well the crucial role of human labor for societal stability, and the fact that the upsides of applied machine learning are not contingent on achieving AGI or ASI.
-The reckless pursuit of the ultimate automation of human labor cannot excuse the current failure to regulate, mitigate and prevent the acute downsides of generative AI.
-It’s just not worth it.
+As a society, we are racing towards a dystopian AI-future that most people cannot really want, except for sociopathic business owners and CEOs, who have long dreamed of replacing their human employees with a tireless, obedient, and cheap digital workforce.
+While it is difficult to voluntarily slow down the pace of AI progress without an internationally coordinated effort, the uncritical promotion of generative AI/AGI/ASI as a potential climate solution technology risks legitimizing the unrestrained (and completely unnecessary) growth of an industry that is causing immense societal and environmental harm at the worst possible time.
+In the middle of a climate crisis, human societies now have an AI crisis to deal with, too.
+The naive vision of post-scarcity abundance represents more wishful thinking than an outcome that is remotely feasible or desirable under current social conditions.
+This is especially true when considering the unequal distribution of wealth and access to AI ownership, as well as the crucial role of paid work as a source of household income, and the fact that the potential benefits of applied machine learning are not even contingent on achieving AGI or ASI.
+The reckless pursuit of the ultimate automation of human labor cannot excuse the current failure to regulate, mitigate and prevent the numerous downsides of a specific form of AI.
+Its questionable potential upsides are just not worth its glaring social costs.

 illuminem Voices is a democratic space presenting the thoughts and opinions of leading Sustainability & Energy writers, their opinions do not necessarily represent those of illuminem.